About the Shalom Tenants Alliance

 - Organize a tenant association in your building.

-problem conditions, and keep copies of all letters and notices from the
+- Document everything: keep a journal, take photos of all problem conditions, and keep copies of all letters and notices from the landlord.

 - During heating months, keep a heat log.